TabbycatDebate/tabbycat/README.md

 #### Directing a Tournament

-1. Each round of the tournament has a number in the top right of the menu
+1. First, view the tournament configuration page and adjust the speaker ranges and interface options.
-2. For each round, you need to confirm the Venues, Teams, Adjudicators, and Participants are all available using the options in this menu.
+2. Each round of the tournament has a number in the top right of the menu
-3.
+3. For each round, you need to confirm the Venues, Teams, Adjudicators, and Participants are all available using the options in this menu.

 ## Developers and Development